THE HISTORY OF WYMONDHAM DEMENTIA SUPPORT GROUP

 Our first Café was held in March 2009 with six persons with dementia and their carers attending following a period of fund raising with support from Norfolk Community Foundation; The Geoffrey Watling Charity and Wymondham Town Council linked to free use of Fairland Church Centre for the first six months of service.

-Each Café is under the direction of our trained Organiser who is supported by a team of 50 volunteers who are vetted, CRB checked and receive dementia awareness training.
+Each Café is under the direction of our trained Organisers who are supported by a team of 60 volunteers who are vetted, DBS checked and receive dementia awareness training.

 As numbers increased we have consulted members and carers about how we might improve our response to their needs.
 One consistent theme was to have an opportunity for singing, dancing and healthy exercise.